WOOD-TV: Downtown studio

 Starting in September 2011, WOOD-TV began broadcasting all of its newscasts during ArtPrize from a temporary studio built inside the Grand Rapids Art Museum.
 During the live broadcasts, people were encouraged to come downtown and get a behind-the-scenes look at WOOD-TV's news operation.
 People standing outside the museum made up the backdrop behind the anchor desk.
 In 2017, the station made it a year-round studio when it partnered with the Grand Rapids Art Museum to launch the Media Arts Center.
 The noon newscast is anchored daily from the streetside studio.
 Also in 2017, WOOD-TV opened a streetside studio in downtown Kalamazoo overlooking Bronson Park.
-The station invites school groups to both studios during the school year for the "Storm Team 8 Weather Experience," an educational multi-media show hosted by Storm Team 8 meteorologists who teach kids about weather and science.
+The station invites school groups to both studios during the school year for the "Storm Team 8 Weather Experience", an educational multi-media show hosted by Storm Team 8 meteorologists who teach kids about weather and science.

+Since 2020, operations at this downtown studio have been paused, particularly due to the COVID-19 pandemic, as well as periods of general unrest downtown due to various protests.